President Donald Trump’s father, the son of German immigrants, started the real estate and construction business his son now runs.

 4. He Was Sued by the U.S. Justice Department for Refusing to Rent His Apartments to Black People

 The U.S. Justice Department’s Civil Rights Division filed sued Fred Trump and his company in 1973 for refusing to rent apartments to black people.
 According to the Village Voice, the Urban League sent white and black testers to apartments owned by Trump.
 The white applicants received the apartments, while the blacks didn’t.

-Trump negotiated a consent degree with the DOJ, requiring him to advertise vacancies in minority papers and list them with the Urban League.
-The Justice Department said “racially discriminatory conduct by Trump agents has occurred with such frequency that it has created a substantial impediment to the full enjoyment of equal opportunity.”
+Trump negotiated a consent decree with the DOJ, requiring him to advertise vacancies in minority papers and list them with the Urban League.
+The Justice Department said, “racially discriminatory conduct by Trump agents has occurred with such frequency that it has created a substantial impediment to the full enjoyment of equal opportunity.”